sirmick/emporia-solax-homeassistant/README.md

 ### MQTT Configuration

 The script connects to an MQTT broker for Home Assistant integration.
-Configure the broker details via command-line arguments.
+Configure the broker details via command-line arguments or the configuration file.

 ## Usage